LEAVE US YOUR MESSAGE

 For structures that don't qualify for statutory re-domiciliation (most notably Cayman exempted limited partnerships and Luxembourg SCSp), a wind-down and re-launch is required.
 Assets transfer from the old vehicle to the new VCC, typically via a sale or in-specie distribution structured to be tax-neutral.
 This is more involved and requires careful coordination with LPs to manage the implicit "soft re-up" they're being asked to consent to.

 In either case, sponsors should expect 4-8 months from decision to operational VCC.
-We've written a longer how-to on this in our Re-domiciling a Cayman Hotel Fund to Singapore guide.
+We've written a longer how-to on this in our guide on re-domiciling a Cayman hotel fund to Singapore.

 The strategic case for re-domiciliation is strongest when: